Polihali Liaison Community Participation (PLCP)

 The Polihali Liaison Community Participation programme sensitizes communities affected by Lesotho Highlands Water Project (LHWP) Phase 2 dam construction.
 It empowers communities to claim their rights and social justice through lobbying and advocacy strategies.
 TRC’s major role is to address compensation and resettlement issues that affect Polihali Communities.

 These efforts are made mainly to safeguard these communities, their compensation, environment, pursue developments and hold developers accountable to commitments made to mitigate arising problems.
-The programme investigates the fulfillment of social impact assessments conducted or subcontracted by the developers during implementation of their projects.
+The programme investigates the fulfilment of social impact assessments conducted or subcontracted by the developers during implementation of their projects.

 - Permanent displacement of settlements